mossbanay/Psychology-3-4/Glossary.md

 ### Individual participant differences
 ##### See also confounding variables, extraneous variables

-Individual participant differences are differences in the the individual participants that could lead to change in the outcome of the experiment due to personal characteristics.
+Individual participant differences are differences in the individual participants that could lead to change in the outcome of the experiment due to personal characteristics.

 Examples include:
 - Age